open-edge-insights/eii-azure-bridge/README.md

 ### Step 3 - Configuring Azure IoT Deployment Manifest

 Once you have your target edge system provisioned and EII configured, you need to create your Azure IoT Hub deployment manifest.
-The EII Azure Bridge provides some convenience scripts to ease this process.
+The Azure Bridge provides some convenience scripts to ease this process.

 > **NOTE:** These steps should be done from your development system setup in